rtu-dataframe/django-queue-manager/django-queue-manager/README.md

 ### Can this queue scale to production?:

-Absolutely!: SocketServer is simple, but solid, and as the site gets more traffic, it's possible to move the django-queue-manager server to another machine, separate database, use multiple istance of SocketServer, etc...
+Absolutely!: SocketServer is simple, but solid, and as the site gets more traffic, it's possible to move the django_queue_manager server to another machine, separate database, use multiple istance of SocketServer, etc...
 At some point, probably, it's better to pick Celery.
-Until then, django-queue-manager is a simple, solid, and no-hustle solution.
+Until then, django_queue_manager is a simple, solid, and no-hustle solution.

 ## <a name="Install"></a>Install:

-1. Install the django-queue-manager with the following pip command ``pip3 install django-queue-manager``.
+1. Install the django_queue_manager with the following pip command ``pip3 install django_queue_manager``.

 2. Add ``django_queue_manager`` in the ``INSTALLED_APPS`` list.